 The primary goal of the Roadside Heritage Program is to promote and incorporate native plants and wildflowers into Indiana's roadside landscape.
 This provides benefits such as:

 Highway corridors across Indiana impact the lives of all our citizens on a daily basis.
 INDOT’s goal is to provide safe, affordable, aesthetically pleasing and environmentally compatible roadsides.

-The definition of native plants and wildflowers varies, but native plants are generally considered plants present before settlers arrived in the Hoosier state.
+The definition of native plants and wildflowers varies, but native plants are generally considered plants present before settlers arrived in Indiana.
 Plants settlers brought along with them are considered wildflowers.
-Both plant types are capable of surviving climate extremes in their growing areas.
+Both native plants and wildflowers are capable of surviving climate extremes in their growing areas.
 The list of native plants and wildflowers is long and varies from the northern to the southern sections of Indiana.

 100 N. Senate Ave.
-IGCN 901
+IGCN 755

 Indianapolis, IN 46204